-Welcome back!
-So far in this mini-series I’ve covered the basics of user stories, and added some detail in the shape of acceptance criteria.
-Today’s post is about the INVEST model for writing user stories, but for that to make sense you need to know how an Agile project is run.
+Today’s post in our introductory series on user stories is about the INVEST model for writing user stories, but for that to make sense you need to know how an Agile project is run.

-If you’re already familiar with Agile development, you might like to skip down the page to the section about the INVEST model.
+If you’re already familiar with Agile development, you might like to skip to the section on the INVEST model.
 Otherwise, go make yourself a cup of tea and then settle in for a description of the Agile development process from the Product Owner’s point of view.

 Agile / Scrum